How education is changing in schools, on devices and online.

 These days when learning online I’m usually sitting at a coffee table on my Black Dragon.
 The meditation seat is a comfortable and adjustable seat, also referred to as a bench, stool, cushion and meditation chair.
 If you practice meditation/mindfulness in Melbourne, Australia you can go to the factory to experience sitting either cross-leg or kneeling on a Black Dragon.
 Colin, the designer and maker is sure to be there and happy to help you.

 photo credit: Tara Fearn.
-Jette Fearn sitting on a Black Dragon practising Wishing Well ‘n’ Happy.
+Jette Fearn sitting on a Dragon Meditation Bench practising Wishing Well ‘n’ Happy.
 Melbourne, Australia 2017